canh25xp/GraduationThesis/OUTLINES.md

 ### Flask Web Framework

 Flask was selected as the web framework for GecWeb due to its lightweight nature and ease of use in building RESTful APIs.
-Flask's minimalist design allows for rapid development while maintaining flexibility, making it an ideal choice for a project that requires clear separation between the front-end and back-end components.
+Flask's minimalist design allows for rapid development while maintaining flexibility, making it an ideal choice for a project that requires clear separation between the frontend and back-end components.

 Django is another popular web framework for Python.
 While Django is a more feature-rich alternative, it includes functionalities that are unnecessary for GecWeb, which focuses on lightweight efficiency.